mayank-pandya/Reciepe-Project/README.md

 # Reciepe-Project
-Final Year Project using PHP and MySQL
+Final year project in PHP and MySQL